 · Taste-aversion products

-Certain smells and tastes are as repulsive to dachshund as the idea of poop eating is to humans, and spraying certain substances on the stool will make it less likable.
+Certain smells and tastes are as repulsive to dachshund as the idea of poop eating are to humans, and spraying certain substances on the stool will make it less likable.

 Many dog owners suggest remedies like adding pineapple and Zucchini to diets.
 Some remedies include spraying lemon juice, hot source, and chili powder on the stool to make it unappealing to eat.
 Unfortunately, the success of such methods is individual to each dog.